maxmmyron/os/REPORT.md

 In the event the process queue is empty of processes, the idle process will run.
 The idle process can be used to save power when the CPU would otherwise be wasting power doing nothing.

-The idle process is implemented as a special process, seperate from the normal process array.
+The idle process is implemented as a special process, separate from the normal process array.
 It can be assumed that the idle process is always ready; the process never terminates until the entire system is ready to shut down.
 The scheduler will run the idle process in the case where the process array is otherwise empty.

 ```c
 // kernel.h